gdh1995/vimium-c/README.md

 Known issues (Up to the master branch):
 1. Chrome before version 49 has bugs in `Window.postMessage` if the flag `#enable-site-per-process` is on, which breaks `Vomnibar`.
 Then `Vomnibar` would only work well on Vimium++ Options pages.
-2. the Chrome flag `#enable-embedded-extension-options` has a bug about dialog width on high-DPI screen, which can not be worked-around before Chrome 42.
+2. the Chrome flag `#enable-embedded-extension-options` has a bug about dialog width on high-DPI screens, which can not be worked-around before Chrome 42.
-3. If an extension page is the preferred Vomnibar page, and the extension is disabled in incognito mode, Vomnibar might break in such a situation, and there seems no way to detect it.
+3. If a page in another extension is the preferred Vomnibar page, and the extension is disabled in incognito mode, Vomnibar might break in such a situation, and there seems no way to detect it.
   So Vimium++ has disabled other extension Vomnibar pages in incognito mode.
 4. If a http/file/...
 Vomnibar page is preferred, then there're some cases where it breaks,